jwstegemann/fritz2-docs/Attributes and CSS.md

 ---
 # Attributes and CSS

-To create rich HTML-interfaces you have to use many different attributes.
-In fritz2 there are some different ways to fit every use-case.
+To create rich HTML-interfaces you will want to use a variety of attributes.
+In fritz2 there are several ways to easily achieve this depending on your use case.

-On each `Tag` you can set static values for `class` and `id` by just using the optional parameters of it's factory function:
+You can set static values for each `Tag` for `class` and `id` by using the optional parameters of its factory function:
 ```kotlin
 render {
     div("some-static-css-class") {